Howard Hanson: Career

 In some ways Hanson's opera Merry Mount (1934) may be considered the first fully American opera.
 It was written by an American composer and an American librettist on an American story, and was premiered with a mostly American cast at the Metropolitan Opera in New York in 1934.
 The Opera received fifty curtain calls at its Met premiere, a record that still stands.
 In 1935, he wrote "Three Songs from Drum Taps", based on the poem by Walt Whitman.

 Frederick Fennell, conductor of the Eastman Wind Ensemble, described Hanson's first band composition, the 1954 Chorale and Alleluia as "the most awaited piece of music to be written for the wind band in my twenty years as a conductor in this field".
 Chorale and Alleluia is still a required competition piece for high school bands in the New York State School Music Association's repertoire list.

+In 1955, he conducted the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.